GyroSuperintelligence/BabyLM/guides/Genetics.md

 }
 ```

+**Pattern Index Cycling:**
+Each format’s `"patterns"` array always contains exactly 256 entries, indexed from 0 to 255.
+If you need to process more than 256 items, simply continue iterating from 0 again within the same array and file.
+The format file never changes size, and all pattern operations (learning, encoding, generation) always use this fixed array, cycling through indices as needed.

 **Note:** For formats that include a pre-computed pattern distance matrix (256x256), the large binary data is stored in a separate file (`pattern-distances-<uuid>.dat`) in the same shard, with the main JSON file containing only a reference.

 **Format Stability Levels:**